Skip to content

 If the shareholders vote on the resolution at a general meeting (rather than via written resolution), the default position is that a show of hands decides votes.
 This means each shareholder has one vote, regardless of the number of shares they own.

-Accordingly, if John was a director and three out of the four remaining shareholders wanted to remove John, they could do so by a show of hands.
+Accordingly, if John were a director and three out of the four remaining shareholders wanted to remove John, they could do so by a show of hands.

-However, all shareholders with more than 10% of the voting shares can demand a poll vote.
+However, shareholders with more than 10% of the voting shares, or at least 5 shareholders having the right to vote on the resolution, can demand a poll vote.
 If John demanded a poll vote, he would outvote the remaining shareholders and remain as a director.

 Continue reading this article below the form